VuHuyNhatMinh/smart-building/README.md

 Dinh Hong Quan 20192031

+# API Documentation

 # REFERENCE

-This is dev branch
+This is Server branch

-Test